 - Many streaming services and websites restrict content to certain geographic locations.
 A VPN allows you to easily access your favorite content and bypass restrictions.

 We just released a roundup guide of the best VPNs for Android based on our own testing.
-Some of our favorites include NordVPN, which just x WireGuard support for Android, and ExpressVPN, which has excellent performance, security, and support for streaming.

 Use a secure messaging service

 A secure messaging service, or secure messenger, is a critical tool for private and secure communications.
 In most countries, it is safe to assume that Telecoms (and their spy partners) are recording all SMS message traffic.
 But don’t use any random messaging service.
 WhatsApp is now owned by Facebook, a notorious abuser of privacy and collector of private information.

 Instead of regular SMS messages or WhatsApp, consider using one of these secure messenger services that we have reviewed and tested:

 Replace the stock version of Android with one that doesn’t report everything you do to Google

 For the ultimate in Android security and privacy, you could abandon Android altogether.

 Android itself is an open source project.
 That means that other people can use the base Android code and create their own version of the operating system.
 The biggest benefit of doing that from our perspective is that the developers can modify the code to eliminate the bits that send your data to Google.
 Switching to an alternative Android distribution is not for the faint of heart, but it is the best way we know of to secure your Android data.